microsoft/coyote/docs/ref/Microsoft.Coyote.Runtime/ICoyoteRuntime/Assert.md

 # ICoyoteRuntime.Assert method (1 of 5)

-Checks if the assertion holds, and if not, throws an AssertionFailureException exception.
+Checks if the assertion holds, and if not, throws an exception.

 ```csharp
 public void Assert(bool predicate)